evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 ---
-title: "Angular - Task ƉApp Data-Contract"
+title: "Angular - Task ƉApp DataContract"
 ---
 # Angular - Task ƉApp Data-Contract
 **Before performing this example, please go through the [Task ƉApp setup](/dapps/angular/task) tutorial, as this tutorial is based on this example.**

-In this section you will create contracts, read from them and handle several data interactions with the contracts by using the evan.network data contract and the blockchain-core.
+In this section you will create contracts, read from them and handle several data interactions with the contracts by using the evan.network DataContract and the blockchain-core.
 So each data that is currently cached within the local storage will be moved into a contract.
 All needed I18N values and keys are predefined within the I18N folder and not noticed during the example.

 For how to write the task ƉApp using your own contract implementation, have a look at this: [Angular - Task ƉApp Custom Contract](/dapps/angular/task-custom).